Selkirk Mountain Caribou Park Proposal

-A population of about 85 endangered mountain caribou, primeval Inland Temperate Rainforest with trees up to 1,800 years old, hundreds of species of lichens, rare plants, core habitat for blue-listed grizzly bears and wolverines, and spawning grounds of the bull trout of Kootenay Lake and the Arrow Lakes Reservoir: this is the Selkirk Mountain Caribou Park Proposal.
+With the ancient forest of the Incomappleux and adjacent old growth corridors, a population of about 30 endangered mountain caribou, hundreds of species of lichens, rare plants, core habitat for blue-listed grizzly bears and wolverines, and spawning grounds of the bull trout of Kootenay Lake and the Arrow Lakes Reservoir: this is the Selkirk Mountain Caribou Park Proposal.
+The campaign to protect the primeval Inland Temperate Rainforest of the Incomappleux Valley and connecting old growth has been ongoing since the early 2000’s.
+Director Craig Pettitt has aged the largest trees at 1,800 years old.
 The Valhalla Wilderness Society begins 2011 with the release of this 28-page report chock full of maps and colour photographs.

 Nineteen Environmental Groups Declare State of Emergency for B.C.’s Mountain Caribou